justdanielndev/pixel-frame/guides/SFW-INTRO.md

 1. Click on a book to start reading it (or continue where you left off)
 2. Press and hold to go back to dashboard
-3. With a book opened, click once to open the menu (toggle dark mode on/off, exit book or return to reading)

 On the **Notes page**, you can do the following:

+1. Edit notes on companion app
-1. Click on a note to show its context menu (read, edit in phone with a QR code or delete)
+2. Click on a note to delete it
-2. Press and hold to go back (to the Notes page if a note is opened or to the dashboard if on the main Notes page)
+3. Press and hold to go back (to the Notes page if a note is opened or to the dashboard if on the main Notes page)

 On the **Calendar page**, you can scroll through the days to see your events.

-Finally, on the **Weather page**, you can see the weather for the next days rotating the knob.
+Finally, on the **Weather page**, you can see the weather for today and tomorrow.

 ### Customization